jnoordsij/vue-cli-plugin-stylelint/README.md

 ## How to publish

-* Increase version by running Verion workflow on github or 'yarn version' command on local machine.
+* Increase version by running Version workflow on github or 'yarn version' command on local machine.
 This updates package.json and creates tag
 - Check github action to validated, that package was released to npm registry.